skyvern

 Workflows are a way to chain multiple tasks together to form a cohesive unit of work.

-Another example is if you wanted to automate purchasing products from an e-commerce store, you could create a workflow that first navigated to the desired product, added it to cart.
+Another example is if you wanted to automate purchasing products from an e-commerce store, you could create a workflow that first navigated to the desired product, then added it to a cart.
 Second, it would navigate to the cart and validate the cart state.
 Finally, it would go through the checkout process to purchase the items.

 Supported workflow features include: